Hofls/useful-info/cookbooks/psychology/etc.md

     * Creative problem solving, innovation
     * Learning new technology/approaches
     * Interpersonal adaptability (being considerate of other people's points of view)
+* `Psychological resilience` - ability to cope with a crisis and return to pre-crisis status quickly (elasticity, adaptation)
+    * Ability to make realistic plans and follow through with them
+    * Confidence in one's strengths and abilities (good self-esteem)
+    * Communication and problem-solving skills
+    * Ability to manage strong impulses and feelings
+    * Ability to remain hopeful, visualizing realistic and positive outcome
+* `Dialectic` - discourse between people holding different points of view, but wishing to establish the truth